dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/textelement-content-model-overview.md

   - "TextElement content model [WPF]"
   - "flow content elements [WPF], TextElement content model" ms.assetid: d0a7791c-b090-438c-812f-b9d009d83ee9
+description: Learn how a content model describes what objects and elements can be contained in or derived from TextElement.
 ---
 # TextElement Content Model Overview
 This content model overview describes the supported content for a <xref:System.Windows.Documents.TextElement>.
 The <xref:System.Windows.Documents.Paragraph> class is a type of <xref:System.Windows.Documents.TextElement>.
 A content model describes what objects/elements can be contained in others.
 This overview summarizes the content model used for objects derived from <xref:System.Windows.Documents.TextElement>.
 For more information, see [Flow Document Overview](flow-document-overview.md).